Terms And Conditions

 – The client is responsible for access to the work site.
 It must be unobstructed.
 With wide enough access through doors and stairs for our equipment and employees.
 Everything on-site must be removed unless Furniture Removal/Moving has been quoted.
 (Any loss in time will be billed and shown on your invoice)

-– The client is responsible for access to the work site. if access through doors or stairs is not possible.
-The client will be responsible to hire and pay for the costs of equipment – such as cranes.
+– The client is responsible for access to the work site.
+If access through doors or stairs is not possible.
+The client will be responsible for hiring and paying for the costs of equipment, such as cranes.

 Marketing

-– The client grants the contractor, and any persons authorized by our business permission to film or photograph the building and the works inside/on-site without restraint and allow its use for any promotional purposes without any recall, whether legal or monetary.
+– The client grants the contractor, and any persons authorised by our business, permission to film or photograph the building and the works inside/on-site without restraint and allow its use for any promotional purposes without any recall, whether legal or monetary.

 Call Out Fee